OmkarVijayBagade/DSA-Practice/Swift/LinkedList/README.md

-# LinkedList - Easy
+# LinkedList

-This folder contains Easy-level questions for LinkedList in Swift.
+This folder contains questions for LinkedList in Swift.

 ## ✅ Problems:
 - Basics